Christos Palaskas: Origins and prerevolutionary career

-Palaskas was born in 1788, in Gotista, a village near Ioannina.
+Palaskas was born in about 1788, in Gotista, a village near Ioannina.
 When he was young he joined the Souliotes in their fight against Ali Pasha.
 Later, he fled to the Ionian Islands, where, amongst other Greeks, he served in the French, Russian and British armies as an officer of artillery during 1808–1817.
 He returned to Epirus after the disbandment of the Greek Light Infantry Regiment in 1818 (where he attained the rank of captain), and he served as an ordnance officer in the court of Ali Pasha of Ioannina, undertaking the organization of the artillery and training of his army, helping especially in regards to strategy and tactics.

 In the service of Omer Vryoni

 After the outbreak of the war between Ali Pasha and the Sublime Porte, Palaskas defected to the Sultan's troops and served as an ordnance officer to Omer Vryoni.
 When the Greek Revolution broke out, Palaskas initially remained on the Ottomans’ side and followed Omer Vryoni in his campaign against southern Greece.
 According to Greek historian Dionysios Kokkinos, Palaskas acted this way either because of his initial depreciation of the extent and the importance of the revolution or because of his fear for the safety of his family that remained in Epirus.
 After the Battle of Gravia Inn, he was sent by the Albanian general to negotiate with the rebels led by Odysseas Androutsos that had fled to Chlomo.
 During June, Palaskas managed to avert the debacle of Greek rebels in the battle of Sourpi by using a trick.
 More specifically, he persuaded Vrioni and Köse Mehmet not to launch a surprise attack against the rebels, claiming that such tactics were beneath the Ottoman armies when facing an inferior enemy.

 Meanwhile, a few days later he prevented the surrender of the fortress of Livadeia fearing it could lead to a possible massacre by the Ottomans.
 After the final capture of the city by the Ottomans, Palaskas, according to writers such as Spiliadis and Koutsonikas, was appointed co-governor of the city.